surajpanker/ChatAPP/README.md

-Using MERN stack and also handling conversation using nodejs
+Using JS and HTML and CSS